When the average person thinks of Venison, they think of men wearing camouflage hunting in the woods.

 If you’d like to learn more about Addiction’s dehydrated cat food range, take a read of our Addiction Brand Review.

-As we mentioned earlier, one of Addiction’s best-known traits is its use of uncommon ingredients, which is shown above in their Viva La Venison recipe.
+As we mentioned earlier, one of Addiction’s best-known traits is its use of uncommon ingredients, which is shown above in its Viva La Venison recipe.

 The recipe’s primary ingredient is Venison Meal which is a meat meal.
 Meat meal ingredients like these are often feared by pet owners, but they shouldn’t be.
 They can be extremely dense sources of nutrition as they have had the bulk of their moisture removed in advance.